edx/insights/README.md

 * For events to flow in, a decorator in core.views must be called.
 This must be iported from the main appliction.
+* Number 1 bug: Python path issues if you have this installed and are developing from source.

 Product Backlog
 ---------------